Compulsory insurance reaches across many sectors in France. Here’s an essential guide to make sure you’re properly insured while living in France.

 Maybe you have come to France for a better life style and intend to work here on a self employed basis?
 In which case you will need specific insurances such as professional indemnity.
 Perhaps you also need cover for your professional or manufacturing equipment as well transport and credit insurance.
 Specialist policies such as these are best handled by brokers.

-Major French insurance companies (some have English-language versions of their sites):
+Major French insurance companies

 As mentioned above, you can also go to a local agent (which despite the title Agent général is an agent tied to one company only) or approach an independent insurance broker specialized in expatriates.
 One British insurer – HISCOX – deals in up-market home insurance and fine arts in France.
 It only works through brokers.